sasjs/server.sasjs.io/docs/sessions.md

 # Sessions

+A session occurs in a session folder, and may be executed using either a SAS or a JS runtime.
+The session folder will contain any uploaded files, as well as the program / script being executed (prepended with code to enable relevant variables, such as URL parameters).

+The program itself will write the output to `_webout`, setting the header properties in a file, the location of which is in the `sasjs_stpsrv_header_loc` variable.

+## SAS Runtime

 In triggering the SAS executable, there are two factors that need to be overcome:

 1. The process is expensive to launch (startup cost)